Monday, November 3, 2025

 He struggles with reading and using computers.

-So does that mean he really only has a 6th grade education?
+So does that mean he really only has a 6th‑grade education?

 I have always suspected he has dyslexia.

-Cowboy is far from ignorant.
+Cowboy isn’t ignorant.

 Moving on.